MoserMichael/my-notes/learning-scala.md

     import scala.collection.mutable.Map

+    // an anonymous type is implicitly created for this purpose because of with keyword !!!
-    val map  = new mutable.Map[String, String] with mutable.SynchronizedMap[String, String]
+    // traits are not like old interfaces in java - they can have their default implementation val map  = new mutable.Map[String, String] with mutable.SynchronizedMap[String, String]

 Want to use both mutable and immutable collections in the same file?